Speakeasy Logo

 Update OpenAPI spec

 FastMCP Cloud offers OpenAPI integration as a development starting point.
 While FastMCP can generate MCP server code from your OpenAPI specification, this is primarily a bootstrapping approach.
-The generated code requires significant customization—you’ll need to configure route mappings, handle authentication, set up parameter filtering, and manage the ongoing synchronization between your API and MCP server manually.
+The generated code requires customization, and then you’re on your own to keep your MCP server code synchronized with API changes.
+Every time your API evolves, you’re manually updating tool definitions, testing changes, and redeploying.

 Gram tool curation